LukeGrahamLandry/llvm_of_jvm/devlog.md

            and you can use the hashes to deduplicate the array at compiletime but runtime still only needs to offset the pointer.
            *)

 its awkward because only the llvm side knows how to allocate a new string object and only the c side knows if its alloacted already. would be easy to reuse the char array object but not the string object.
 I'd really rather not create new llvm basic blocks.

+thought it would be hard because you need to generate the constants array at the end when you've seen all the strings but you need to reference it when you're emiting each string but its fine because llvm has a replace_all_uses_with function that lets you just swap out llvalues.

 AAAAAAAAAAA i spent so fucking long on why doing that broke the .equals method and its cause i didnt set the fucking vtable when i moved the init code to the c side so it thought it wasnt an instance of string.